On Arrival: Without A Map

 Over time, the land taught me its markers.
 Subtle changes in slope.
 The difference between tension and structure.
 When to stop pushing uphill and when to let the ground carry me forward.
 None of this came from instruction.
 It came from repetition, misjudgment, rest, and return.

-Looking back, I can see familiar contours now.
-I can name what this work runs alongside.
+Looking back, I see familiar contours now.
+I can name what this runs alongside.
 But naming was never the point.
 What mattered was learning to read the land well enough to trust my own orientation.

 Clarity didn't arrive as certainty.
 It arrived as capacity.